* 20th Anniversary: 2003 to 2023 *

 1) Longitudinal – stretched along the wind, and

 2) Transverse – across the wind and advected (transported) by the wind.

-A primary place Northern Hemisphere analysts look on the map for these is on the north side of cyclones.
-Areas of high vorticity and low pressure.
+Northern Hemisphere analysts look for these on the north side of cyclones.
+There are areas of high vorticity and low pressure.

-When meteorologists have to forecast hourly weather, we use this principle because it often shows us where the edge of cloud is.
-We can compare with satellite pics, and our knowledge of the meteorological processes behind these cloud formations.
+Meteorologists use this principle to forecast hourly weather because it shows us where the cloud edge is.
+These cloud formations can be compared with satellite pics, and our understanding of meteorological processes.

 Go back from Forecast Hourly Weather to the

 How do we forecast hourly weather when things change rapidly?